Intro to panes

 - Debug tools

-When you click into a pane, a blue bar at the top of the pane indicates that it is active.
+When you click into a pane, a blue bar at the top of the pane indicates that it is the currently active pane.
 When a pane is active, keyboard input (like space and arrow keys) are sent to the pane rather than to the browser.
 To clear this, press

-At the bottom left of each panel we'll automatically show counters for console messages, warnings and errors so you always know what panes are sending console messages.
+When it's turned on, the bottom left of each panel automatically shows counters for console messages, warnings, errors, network and debug logs that were emitted from that pane, so you always know which panes are sending console messages.
 Click these to open the console to inspect them further.

 Have a question about Polypane?